Overview: Opening a restaurant business in Poland

 How do you open a Polish restaurant?

-What are the requirements and conditions of the Sanitary Inspection for opening a catering company in Poland?
+What are the requirements and conditions for opening a restaurant business in Poland?

 First, the premises must be compliant with the legal requirements in the fields of business activity, construction law, and safety requests.